itsseanl/stsRunViewer/README.md

 ### write_to_csv

-Self explanatory: this method saves all run data to a CSV.
+This method saves the passed run data to a CSV.
+Currently supports passing either all run data, or just winning data.